srikanthmanda/aws-cloudformation-attributes/docs/index.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the security configuration name, such as `mySecurityConfiguration`\.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns returns the security configuration name, such as `mySecurityConfiguration`\.

 ## AWS::EMR::Step

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the ID of the step\.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns returns the ID of the step\.

 ## AWS::ElastiCache::CacheCluster